 At the most basic end of the spectrum, you can rent a room out in a local guest house in Hua Hin for as little as $10-25/night.
 For this price, you can expect to have free WiFi and a basic, cosy space.
 You can even score a private beachfront bungalow like the ones at Reera Resort for not much more than that.

 For even less, you can get a bed in a dorm room in any one of Hua Hin’s backpacker hostels.
 Definitely a good option for short term travellers on a budget, but if you plan on staying longer term, you’ll likely want to splash out a little more on a larger, more comfortable space.

 Meanwhile, short term travellers looking for a little luxury will do well to check out any of Hua Hin’s high-end international resorts, like the incredible Intercontinental (click that link to see pictures of the insane pool overlooking the kite beach!).

 It’s mercifully simple to get to Hua Hin, which is likely one of the reasons it’s become such a popular holiday destination for so many.

 Hua Hin has its own international airport, though as of right now, there are very few flights operating in and out.
 If you come up short with direct flights, your best option is to go from Bangkok to Hua Hin.
-Just fly into Bangkok’s Suvarnabhumi airport and, from there, take the luxury coach directly from the arrivals terminal to Hua Hin (it costs the equivalent of $8 USD and takes around 3.5 hours).
+Fly into Bangkok’s Suvarnabhumi airport and, from there, take a private shared shuttle bus directly to Hua Hin for less than 10 bucks.

 Alternatively, you can take the train or public bus from Bangkok city center or a private vehicle (which is the fastest option and will set you back roughly $70).
 Check out our partner 12go.asia to find the most suitable option at the best price.